chazykeyz/lokole-app-terms-of-use/README.md

 ## 4. Subscriptions and Payments

-Access to certain content within the App may require a valid subscription.
+Access to all contents within the App may require a valid subscription.

 Payments are processed securely via Selcom Paytech.
 We do not store or process your payment details directly.